dr-stringfellow/SUEPTree/README.md

 Objects and files structure
 ===========================

 Physics objects all have pt(), eta(), phi(), and m() functions.
-Other available variables and functions are listed in the format definition file panda.def (syntax documented below).
+Other available variables and functions are listed in the format definition file suep.def (syntax documented below).
 Objects have inheritance relations, so e.g. an Electron object has all the variables of Lepton, ParticleP, and Particle objects.

 The actual C++ code defining the objects are all in the Objects subdirectory.
 This entire subdirectory is generated automatically from the format definition file.